-The animals receive high welfare standards and University staff work hard to ensure their wellbeing.
-All University staff holding a Personal Licence are deemed to be competent by the Named Compliance and Training Officer.
-The animals’ day to day care is provided by a dedicated team of qualified technical staff and they have inspections from Home Office approved veterinary surgeons at least every month, who also provide 24-hour cover.
+The animals receive the highest welfare standards and University staff work hard to ensure their wellbeing.
+All University staff holding a Personal Licence must be deemed to be competent by the Named Compliance and Training Officer.
+The animals’ day to day care is provided by a dedicated team of qualified technical staff.
+They have unannounced inspections from Home Office Inspectors, and access to approved veterinary surgeons who visit on a regular basis and provide 24-hour cover.

 The animals are housed in modern, hygienic rooms, in environmentally controlled conditions.
-In line with the 3Rs – the guiding principles underpinning the humane use of animals in scientific research - their environment is as close to their natural habitat as possible.
+In line with Home Office Guidance and the 3Rs – the guiding principles underpinning the humane use of animals in scientific research - their environment is as close to their natural habitat as possible.
 Stressed animals would invalidate the research and therefore every effort is made to ensure the best standards of welfare, hygiene and environment.

 What are laboratory animals?

 As well as conventional animals, Durham University houses some transgenic mice and fish - meaning, for example, they have been genetically modified to carry a ‘marker’ gene so that this gene can be studied more closely by scientists and possibly reduce the number of animals needed.